-E3 2018 is less than a month away, which means it’s time to get ready for its many, many big game reveals, trailers, and surprises.
+E3 2018 is just around the corner, which means it’s time to get ready for the show’s many, many big game reveals, trailers, and surprises.
 Every year, most of the biggest, need-to-know game news comes out of a series of press conferences that take place before the official show floor opens.
-Digital Trends will be on hand to tell you all about it, but until then, we’ve put together a handy E3 press conference schedule so you can know when to tune in for each presentation.
+Digital Trends will be on hand to tell you all about it — so stick with us for complete E3 coverage.
+But until then, we’ve put together a handy E3 press conference schedule so you can know when to tune in for each presentation.

 |Microsoft||1 p.m.
 PT June 10||Microsoft Theater|